ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 Follow [Deploy a KubeRay operator](kuberay-operator-deploy) to install the latest stable KubeRay operator from the Helm repository.

-## Deploy a Ray Cluster with Authentication Enabled
+## Deploy a Ray cluster with authentication enabled

 Deploy a RayCluster configured with `kube-rbac-proxy` for authentication and authorization: